On the Shortness of Life

 Sometimes even to live is an act of courage. ~ Seneca

 We often forget how precious life is and spend much time and energy on less important things.
 Thus we forget to live in the moment, cherishing it as if it’s our last.
+Begin by listening to your breath and gradually immerse yourself in Seneca’s dialogues, enriching each moment.

-I’ll conclude with Seneca’s words:
+I’ll conclude with Seneca’s poignant reflection:

 It is not that we have so little time but that we lose so much.
 Life is long enough, and it’s been given to us in a generous measure for accomplishing the greatest things if the whole of it is well invested.
 But when life is squandered through soft and careless living, and when it’s spent on no worthwhile pursuit, death finally presses and we realize that the life which we didn’t notice a passing has passed away.
 So it is: the life we are given isn’t short but we make it so; we’re not ill provided but we are wasteful of life.
 Just as impressive and princely wealth is squandered in an instant when it passes into the hands of a poor manager, but wealth however modest grows through careful deployment if it is entrusted to a responsible guardian just so our lifetime offers ample scope to the person who maps it out well.